 The Heysen Trail is Australia’s longest Walking Trail established and maintained specifically for walkers.
 It stretches for 1,200 km from Cape Jervis to Parachilna Gorge.
-The Trail is managed by the Department of Environment, Water and Natural Resources and the Friends provide valuable assistance through volunteer work and resources to maintain the Trail, to provide infrastructure, and to promote the Trail.
+The Trail is managed by the Department for Environment & Water (DEW) and the Friends provide valuable assistance through volunteer work and resources to maintain the Trail, to provide infrastructure, and to promote the Trail.

 The Heysen Trail covers a wide variety of territory and different land uses.
 Much of the Trail has been developed as a dedicated walking trail through public and private property.
 Some sections of the Trail follow established tracks through public parks and forest areas.
 In other sections, the Trail follows existing public roads, where other trail options have not been available.

 The Friends policy is that the Heysen Trail, as an entity, is for walkers / hikers.
 Most walkers hike to enjoy the ambience of the outdoors.
 On narrow walking trails this is incompatible with vehicle (bicycle) use.

 Regarding shared use trails, there are two other important factors that concern the Friends: